What we’re about

 FOOD

-Breakfast and packed lunches are included and will be provided for Saturday, Sunday and Monday.
-You will need money for drinks for the trip and for dinner on Sunday night.
+Breakfast and packed lunches are included and will be provided for Saturday and Sunday.
+Dinner on Saturday night is also provided.
+You will need money for drinks for the trip.

 Breakfast is healthy and nutritious - typically cereal, porridge with fresh fruit, berries, nuts and seeds, fresh fruit salad, free range eggs, yogurt, toast and coffees, teas etc.